 Type II diabetes is the most common type of diabetes in cats.
 It is mainly associated with obesity and the overconsumption of foods that are high in carbohydrates and unhealthy fats, which causes a significant increase in blood glucose levels.
 Unlike type I diabetes, type II diabetes does not prevent the pancreas from producing insulin but instead impairs the body’s ability to respond to it.
 This is because, over time, constant exposure to large amounts of sugar reduces the body’s sensitivity to insulin and causes insulin resistance.
 In most cases, however, type II diabetes is reversible through exercise, weight loss, and a healthy diet.

 There is no specific cause for Feline Diabetes, but certain factors can predispose cats to the condition.
 Since the majority of cats that do have diabetes suffer from type II or insulin-resistant diabetes, obesity and overeating are considered the two leading causes.
-However, situations that overexpose the body to steroids, whether in the form of medications or a disorder that prompts the body to overproduce steroid hormones (Cushing’s syndrome), can also increase a cat’s chances of developing the condition.
+However, situations that overexpose the body to steroids, whether in the form of medications or an autoimmune disorder that prompts the body to overproduce the steroid hormone cortisol (Cushing’s syndrome), can also increase a cat’s chances of developing the condition.
 Fortunately, through immediate glucose management and healthy living, most cats with type II diabetes are able to make a full recovery.

 Type I diabetes, on other hand, may develop as a result of damage or destruction of the insulin-producing beta cells of the pancreas.
 Common causes of this type of diabetes include, chronic pancreatitis (inflammation of the pancreas), and autoimmune disorders, which impair the immune system’s ability to distinguish healthy tissues from harmful pathogens and cause the body to attack itself.